IAmRobloxScripter-code/RNGdle-in-Assembly/README.md

 &ensp; l - load<br>
 &ensp; r - roll<br>

-you can also click on the button to roll.
+you can also click on the `REROLL` button to roll.